 Acupuncture is administered by inserting sterile acupuncture needles just below the skin at specific points known as acupuncture points.
 The therapy has been shown to help patients of chronic pain heal naturally.
 Acupuncture for hip pain helps facilitate blood flow, reduces inflammation at the joint, reduces spasms in the muscle surrounding the joint, and also has an analgesic pain relieving effect.

 Have you tried everything to treat your hip pain?
-You should consider having a session at our Plantation Florida wellness center and see what results it brings.
+You should consider having a session at our Parkland Florida wellness center and see what results it brings.
 Patients who want to avoid going for surgery are strongly advised to try acupuncture as a non-invasive way to treat their pain.
-Dr. Yelverton and Dr. Enright have been offering relief to patients suffering from chronic pain for years, including hip pain.
+Dr. Enright has been offering relief to patients suffering from chronic pain for years, including hip pain.
 You can also get the relief you so desire by simply asking for free consultation from us.
 Take advantage of the offer and you will be happy you did.
-Our office serves the residents of Plantation and Ft.
-Lauderdale Florida.
+Our office serves the residents of Parkland, Florida.